tasdogu/tasdogu/README.md

 ## Hello your computer has virus

+Hi!
 I am a C/C++ programmer in Turkey.
 I really love low level stuff like microcontrollers and OS development.
 I am still learning but i can still do some cool stuff with it, I'm hoping.

 I support FSF and open source from my heart and all of my projects that i care about will be under GPL v3 while stuff that i don't care will be under MIT licanse.